Gamages History, Family Crest & Coats of Arms

 Early Notables of the Gamages family (pre 1700)

 Outstanding amongst the family at this time was Barbara Gamage (1563-1621), a Welsh heiress, who inherited the Coity estate on the death of her father John Gamage, and later married Robert Sidney, 1st Earl of Leicester; as well as Anthony Gamage, who was an Alderman of London.
 The Camidge...
-Another 49 words (4 lines of text) are included under the topic Early Gamages Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gamages family to the New World and Oceana
+Migration of the Gamages family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, travelling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Gamages or a variant listed above: Stephen and Thomas Gamadge who settled in Barbados in 1685.